sandrios/sandrios-firebase-chat/README.md

 # Chat Functions

-sandrios chat is a open and free chat client that runs on firebase functions and firestore.
+sandrios chat is an open and free chat client that runs on firebase functions and firestore.
 Just deplot the functions to your existing firebase project and it will manage the chat data according.

 #### Supported Features!